Sinkholes in Florida

 According to the United States Geological Survey, a sinkhole is defined as a "depression in the ground with no natural surface drainage".
 This means that any water collected above a sinkhole will drain into the rocks beneath the surface.

 Florida sinkholes come in many forms.
-In fact, there are three major types of sinkholes- solution, cover-subsidence, and cover-collapse.
-Below we will break each sinkhole down and explain what makes them different.
+In fact, there are three major types of sinkholes - solution, cover-subsidence, and cover-collapse.
+Below we will break down and explain what makes them different.

-Solution Sinkholes: These type of florida sinkhole occurs where the rock is exposed at the ground surface or only has a thin covering of soil.
+Solution Sinkholes - These types of Florida sinkholes occur where the rock is exposed at the ground surface or only has a thin covering of soil.
 These may appear as dips in the streets that are filled with water.

 Cover- subsidence sinkholes - These types of sinkholes happen when the overburden is sandy and doesn’t stick together well.
 As the hole underneath forms, the, the sediments will sink down, eventually causing the surface to cave in.